mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _initialData:

-- ``initialData``: Optional array of one or more `initialCollectionData`_ objects.
+- ``initialData``: Optional array of one or more `collectionData`_ objects.
   Data that will exist in collections before each test case is executed.

 .. _tests: